systematically-design/tokenScript-Documentation/src/docs/01-getting-started/03-quick-start-dsl.md

 ## Getting Help

-- Check the [Troubleshooting Guide](../07-help/01-troubleshooting.md) for common issues
+- Check the Troubleshooting Guide for common issues
-- See the [FAQ](../07-help/02-faq.md) for answers to common questions
+- See the FAQ for answers to common questions
-- Review the [Syntax Reference](../04-language-reference/01-syntax-reference.md) for complete syntax details
+- Review the Syntax Reference for complete syntax details

 ---

-**Ready to learn more?** Continue to the [Syntax Reference](../04-language-reference/01-syntax-reference.md) or start [Creating Tokens](../03-creating-tokens/README.md)!
+**Ready to learn more?** Use the navigation to explore the Syntax Reference or start Creating Tokens!